-There are 19 NRICH Mathematical resources connected to Triangle numbers, you may find related items under Numbers and the Number System.Broad Topics > Numbers and the Number System > Triangle numbers
+There are 21 NRICH Mathematical resources connected to Triangle numbers, you may find related items under Properties of Numbers.Broad Topics > Properties of Numbers > Triangle numbers

 Can you find an efficient method to work out how many handshakes there would be if hundreds of people met?